-When I think of motherhood (now nearly six years in), I’m reminded of all the things I thought motherhood would be and how my views have shifted in the intervening period of before and after.
-Of course, now I am astounded by every mother of young children; by every mother who has a child with a disability; by mothers who are separated from their children for whatever reason; by mothers navigating teenagers on the cusp of leaving home—each one seems like a pillar of strength and unshakable love.
+When I think of motherhood, I’m reminded of all the things I thought motherhood would be and how my views have shifted since becoming a mom.
+Of course, now I am astounded by every mother of young children, by every mother who has a child with a disability, by mothers who are separated from their children for whatever reason, and by mothers navigating teenagers on the cusp of leaving home—each one seems like a pillar of strength and unshakable love.

-A baby is born in winter and by spring is turning its head, soon rolling, and by summer splashing in the kiddie pool.
-By fall baby teeth start to emerge and at Thanksgiving, the baby has started babbling.
-Published over 20 years ago, this rhyming board book was given to me at my first baby shower, and numerous readings later I still love this look at a baby’s first year of life.
+A baby is born in winter and by spring is turning its head, and by summer splashing in the kiddie pool.
+By fall, baby teeth start to emerge, and at Thanksgiving, the baby has started babbling.
+This rhyming board book, published over 20 years ago, was given to me at my first baby shower, and numerous readings later, I still love this look at a baby’s first year of life.

 Especially appropriate for families expecting a second child, this book introduces a preschool-age girl who wonders what her new baby sister will be like.
 Lush sunset-like tones and inviting text are certain to calm any new baby nerves.
 Of all the books on this list, this is the one I’ve gifted the most.

 4 | Mom and Me, Me and Mom by Miguel Tanco

 If the pastel palette isn’t enough to sway you, the interior text—simple but meaningful—reminds readers how everyday moments foster that special and lasting mother-child bond.
 We also enjoy the father and brother books by the same author/illustrator.